 - Never turn your back to the ocean (waves) while in the water.

 - Don’t leave valuables unguarded on the beach – only pack what’s necessary.

-- Bring reef-safe sunscreen and sun cover (hats, rash guards) – the sun can be STRONG here.
+- Don’t make the most common mistake most tourists make in Hawaii: Bring reef-safe sunscreen and sun cover (hats, rash guards) and use it – the sun can be STRONG here.